darthoctopus/mesa-notes/MESA_notes.md

 ## Common issues: asteroseismology

-### $\Delta\nu$

-In principle, it is possible to constrain a star using detailed frequencies without specifying $\Delta\nu$ a priori.
-However, `astero` will nonetheless require you to specify an observational value, as it is used to select models that are considered "good enough" for frequency computations, which is otherwise relatively computationally expensive.

-### Frequencies
+### Frequency identifications

-Note that `astero` will not let you supply mode identifications for the quantum numbers $m$ and $n$ for your observed modes.
+Note that `astero` will not let you supply mode identifications for the quantum numbers $m$ for your observed modes.
 The values used here are determined by matching with the theoretical modes returned from the pulsation code.
+It's just something you'll have to live with.

 ### Surface Corrections